January 12, 2026

 Some people may need more personalized care.
 If you need to figure out what’s causing digestive problems, like gas and bloating, we recommend getting to the root of food sensitivities and healing inflammation.

-A Parsley medical provider can run specialty diagnostic tests, including hormonal, gut health, cortisol, and nutrient testing, all of which can help uncover the underlying cause of your lack of energy.
+A Parsley clinician can run specialty diagnostic tests, including hormonal, gut health, cortisol, and nutrient testing, all of which can help uncover the underlying cause of your lack of energy.

 Then, your doctor can review those test results with you and tailor a treatment plan of supplements, lifestyle changes, and nutrition.